bhaskargogs/pom-dependencies/properties_pom.md

 This file consists of the versions of Spring, Apache and other related versions.

-General properties with usage of Spring version 3.2.2:
+General properties with usage of Spring version:

 ```sh
 <properties>